abd0-omar/todoapp_graphql/onboarding_tasks.md

 - It will run `atlas` to create a migration diffs.
 - Copy the file created by `atlas` to the `refinery` folder.
 - Rename the file to match `refinery` format.

+# Task 7 (Cargo workspace layout)

+## Description

+Rearrange the Rust project into a Cargo workspace at the repo root, with crates under a `packages` subfolder.

+## Requirements

+- Root `Cargo.toml` defines workspace members as those subfolders.

+# Task 8 (Authentication)

+## Description

+Add JWT authentication to the API.

+## Requirements

+- Mutations that change data require an authenticated user.

+# Task 9 (`make start`: db, web, frontend, redis)

+## Description

+Extend `make start` so one command should starts everything.

+## Requirements

+- Postgres (and Redis if the app uses it) via Docker or existing tooling.
+- Backend in cargo watch mode and frontend dev server.
+- Same run/start/attach behavior for containers as in Task 5 where it applies.